microsoft/ComplianceUtility/Manuals/3.1.2/Manual-Win.md

 </li>

-This file contains several regsitry keys related to the Office/Microsoft 365 Appss and Information Protection configuration.
+This file contains several regsitry keys related to the Office/Microsoft 365 Apps and Information Protection configuration.
 The content were taken from these registry keys:

 ```
 [HKLM:\Software\Classes\MSIP.ExcelAddin]